htop-dev/htop/docs/styleguide.md

 Git offers `git commit --fixup=<commit>` and `git rebase -i --autosquash` to help you with this.

 Your final PR should contain a minimal set of reasonably sized commits that by themselves are easy to review.
+If you open a PR you need to follow up to resolve any comments/change requests.
+Otherwise it may be closed without merging.

 Rebase early.
 Rebase often.